In this Article:

 Adapt to changing business needs and environments.

 Monitor and respond to the external and internal factors that affect your performance.
-Anticipate and prepare for future opportunities and threats and adjust your KPIs accordingly.
+Anticipate and prepare for future opportunities and threats, and adjust your KPIs accordingly.
 Communicate and explain the rationale behind any changes to your KPIs to your team and stakeholders, ensuring that they understand and support them.

 Gather feedback from employees and use it to improve your KPI culture.